OpenRA/docs/api/dev/sequences.md

-This documentation is aimed at modders and has been automatically generated for version `dev-20220902` of OpenRA.
+This documentation is aimed at modders and has been automatically generated for version `dev-20220903` of OpenRA.
 Please do not edit it directly, but instead add new `[Desc("String")]` tags to the source code.

-Listed below are all sequence types with their properties and their default values plus developer commentary.
+Listed below are all sprite sequence types with their properties and their default values plus developer commentary.

 ## OpenRA.Mods.Cnc.Graphics